8. Modeling Advection#

 Higher order schemes produce smoother velocity fields at the expense of cell mass balances and computational ease.
 The USGS-MOC model uses a bi-linear scheme where the velocities at the four corners of the occupied cell are used.
 When transient flow fields occur, averaging in time is also used.
 The differences in the schemes are hard to detect when the grid spacing is small and the flow field is smoothly varying.

-Spreadsheet Approach#
+Spreadsheet (Excel) Approach#

 To illustrate particle tracking the simple velocity scheme is used.